JAlcocerT/JAlcocerT/content/blog/outro-buying-car.md

 > On average, when renting **~0,68$/km**.

+The energy costs, you can say it depends on the car.

+Or throw a 10% number

+{{< details title="With electric cars...its kind of differnet 📌" closed="true" >}}

+In norway, you can find charging station around 4.4 ~ 5.5 NOK / Kwh

+In a regular route, say that a electrical car would require ~15kwh to drive 100km

+Some chargers are slow and will give you 3.3 KW, others, can give you 22/50 or even 150KW.

+{{< /details >}}

-Remember that not everywhere you can rent without a credit card.
+Remember that not everywhere you can rent without a credit card!

-For me, it worked with sixt, budget and avis.
+> For me, it worked with sixt, budget and avis.
+Also in hertz.

 ## The costs of a Car